 It is wise to ensure that your health plan will cover you in case of illness or accident during your trip.
 Obtain extra coverage if necessary.
 There is no charge for rescue in the national and provincial parks, however, costs such as air or ground transportation, long-term care, and other services are not covered.

 Cancellation/Trip Interruption Insurance:

-$1650 Canadian includes instruction, hut accommodation, Park Permits, out-trip meals, local transfer to trailhead and use of technical gear.
+$2150 Canadian includes instruction, hut accommodation, Park Permits, out-trip meals, local transfer to the trailhead, and use of technical gear.

 Not included: Canmore accommodation, boot rentals (if required), Gratuities & 5% GST.